IRNAS/zephyr-spi-flash-en25-driver/README.md

 If you already have a NCS setup you can follow these steps:

-1. To get the LR1110 modem library we need to update `<path to ncs>/ncs/nrf/west.yml`.
+1. To get the driver we need to update `<path to ncs>/ncs/nrf/west.yml`.
 First in the `remotes` section add:

    ```yaml
     - name: irnas